menu-hanke/smk-browser/README.md

 # Overview

-The purpose of this software is to...
+The purpose of this software is to:

-- Download files from server
+- Download files from server based on property IDs
-- Save the files to selected folder
+- Save the downloaded files to a selected folder

 # Running project